 High blood pressure is common and nothing to be ashamed of.
-While it does not have a cure and is often for life, there are many ways to control your blood pressure.
+While it does not have a cure and is often for life, high blood pressure can be controlled.
+Controlling blood pressure can help you stay healthy and enjoy time with your loved ones.